On this site, what counts as verifiable evidence has a strict meaning.

 But it is not evidence.

-Evidence is information with a traceable origin that can be checked.
+Evidence is information with a traceable origin that can be independently checked.

 Strong evidence usually looks like one of these:

-• Official records such as government documents, certified results, agency reports, published datasets
+- Official records such as government documents, certified results, agency reports, and published datasets

-• Court records such as filings, exhibits, docket entries, transcripts, rulings
+- Court records such as filings, exhibits, docket entries, transcripts, and rulings

-• Direct full context media such as full video, full audio, full transcript, with time and source
+- Direct full-context media such as full video, full audio, or full transcripts with time and source information

-• Reputable investigative reporting that links to primary documents and issues corrections
+- Reputable investigative reporting that links to primary documents and corrects errors publicly

-• Audits and recount documentation tied to specific jurisdictions and procedures
+- Audits and recount documentation tied to specific jurisdictions, dates, and procedures

-When in doubt, we prefer the thing that existed first.
+When in doubt, prefer the thing that existed first.

 If you want the workflow in plain English, start with Evidence vs Rumors and Finding Fake News: The FABLE Method.